sy-shi/Gym_RL/README.md

 ### Entities and States

 - ***Entities*** have properties such as color, mass, max speed and a constant acceleration.
 Users can also define if the entity is movable or collision enabled.
 - ***Agents*** have other properties like if communication allowed, noise, and control input range.
 Notice that the agent here is different from what it is meant in RL.
-As a part of the environment, it has no policy and can only execute an action $a_t$ from the policy, stepping to another state $s_t$.
-I do not recommend defining learning stuff in this `Agent` class.
+As a part of the environment, it has no policy and can only execute an input action $a_t$, stepping to another state $s_t$.
+Thus, I do not recommend define learning policy/network in this `Agent` class.
 - ***AgentState*** includes its position, velocity and current communication signal to exchange information with other agnets.

 ### Interaction Rules (Dynamics)